 Alternative Banking Overview

-This list offers examples of how you could get around traditional banking and although many of these might not be right for you, it can be worth remembering that alternative banking facilities can provide vital services to those who have made the decision to quit using high street banks, or those who have been rejected when trying to open a new account.
+This list offers examples of how you could get around traditional banking and although many of these might not be right for you, it can be worth remembering that alternative financial facilities can provide vital services to those who have made the decision to quit using high street banks, or those who have been rejected when trying to open a new account.

 Another way of getting many of the benefits of traditional banking, without having an actual bank account, is a Mastercard® card membership scheme like Suits Me®.
-The card you’ll be offered can be used in all the usual places and you get online banking facilities too.
+The card you’ll be offered can be used in all the usual places and you get online banking-like facilities too.